WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 He would depend on his officers to think independently.
 To be there.
 To respond.
 To act.
 To make the quick on-the-spot decisions that would be necessary to carry Wolfpack to victory.

 As such, the orders for an officer had to be in terms of strategy and generalization.
-Allowing ample room for them to command their squadrons and respond to immediate threats as best they saw fit while still carrying out their orders.
+Allowing ample room for them to command their squadrons and respond to immediate threats as best they saw fit, while still carrying out their orders.
 &nbsp;

 "Engines to 90% power."